dedalus-ivd/ivd-ais-docker-solution/bundle-ivd/guides/single_node_deployment.md

 - Set the AIS_WORKSPACE using the correct one (file global-env/environments/stage/env/shared.env) the value is stage, for stage, prod for prod...etc
 - Set the SOLUTION_BASE_URL using the solution one (file global-env/environments/stage/env/routes.env): this should be the base url in front of the solution, not the node one (even thought they can be the same) but if, for example, there is a load balancer in front of two nodes, you need to use the address of the load balancer

-5. configure each product: in this guide we will cover the mongo (only for stage purposes), the haproxy, the monitoring and we take the discovery service as example so configure them before uploading the files
+5. configure each product: in this guide we will cover the mongo (only for stage purposes), the haproxy, the monitoring and we take the discovery service and device manager as example so configure them before uploading the files

 6. Upload your folder into the node.
 It should land in the upload folder /opt/dedalus/upload, in this case:
 So you will end up having the configuration under the folder /opt/dedalus/upload/bundles